List of UK singles chart number ones of the 1980s: Million-selling and platinum records

 Twelve other songs originally released in the 1980s have since sold one million units, eleven of them following the introduction of music downloads in 2004.
-The other song released in the 1980s to sell a million copies is "Blue Monday" by New Order which charted in several years during the 80s, but was not listed as a million seller until later.
+The other song released in the 1980s to sell a million copies is "Blue Monday" by New Order, which charted in several years during the decade, but was not listed as a million seller until later.